Rajinder Goel

-Goel went past V. V. Kumar's Ranji record of 417 wickets in the 1978-79 season.
-His 600th wicket was Chandrakant Pandit, caught at deep squareleg in the Ranji semifinal against Bombay in 1983-84.
-He retired after taking 39 wickets in 1984-85 season.
+Goel went past V. V. Kumar's Ranji record of 417 wickets in the 1978–79 season.
+His 600th wicket was Chandrakant Pandit, caught at deep squareleg in the Ranji semifinal against Bombay in 1983–84.
+He retired after taking 39 wickets in 1984–85 season.

-Goel's 637 Ranji wickets is a record by a long way, Srinivas Venkataraghavan with 530 wickets being the next best.
+Goel's 637 Ranji wickets is comfortably a record); Srinivas Venkataraghavan with 530 wickets being the next best.
 He took more than 25 Ranji wickets in a season fifteen times, including in his last nine seasons.
 Haryana reached the Ranji semi-final thrice during Goel's time but lost on each occasion.
 Their first appearance in the final happened in the season after his retirement.

 Goel is one of two non-Test cricketers, the other being Padmakar Shivalkar, who Sunil Gavaskar chose among his "idols" in his book of the same name.
 "He is the one bowler whom I have really dreaded facing in my life," he wrote about Goel.
 "I have never been able to feel comfortable against his left hand spinners and Goel has been one who, because of his flatter trajectory, has not given me the opportunity to step down the track and drive."
 However, Gavaskar considered Bedi the greater bowler overall.

 During his playing days, Goel was employed by the State Bank of India.
 He later served as a selector for Haryana and the Indian junior teams.
 His son Nitin Goel was also a first class cricketer for Haryana.